rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 CI scenarios, such as publishing crates automatically once a git tag is pushed.

-The implementation of scoped tokens would allow users to restrict the actions a token can do, decreasing the blast radius in case of automation bugs or token compromise.
+The implementation of scoped tokens would allow users to restrict the actions a token can do, decreasing the risk in case of automation bugs or token compromise.

 # Guide-level explanation